Minimum requirements

 Whether a term is an express term of the contract is determined by reference to the objective intentions of the parties.
 As a result, general information, for example, something mentioned in an interview, will not necessarily amount to a contractual promise, which is sufficient to become an express term of the contract.

-On 10 September 2014, in Commonwealth Bank of Australia v Barker [204] HCA32, the High Court of Australia held that, under common law, employment contracts do not contain an implied term of mutual trust and confidence.
-It should be noted that representations made to prospective employees which induce them to take up employment may be actionable under the Competition and Consumer Act 2010 (Cth), if the representation is false or misleading and the employee suffers loss as a result.
+In 2014, in Commonwealth Bank of Australia v Barker [2014] HCA 32, the High Court of Australia held that, under common law, employment contracts do not contain an implied term of mutual trust and confidence.
+It should be noted that representations made to prospective employees, which induce them to take up employment, may be actionable under the Competition and Consumer Act 2010 (Cth) if the representation is false or misleading and the employee suffers loss as a result of relying on the representation.
 This is so even if the representation does not amount to a contractual term.